 The two easiest ways to schedule your Nest are:

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it displays a preset schedule for you to customize as you wish.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it will show a preset schedule and allows you to make changes.
 Once setup is complete, that’s the schedule it uses.

-• Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
-Then, tap Presets and select Edit.
-As soon as you're finished making updates, select Done.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
+Then, tap Presets and choose Edit.
+After the changes are complete, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+Select Done to save changes.

 To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
-Once you're finished, select Done.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
+When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and current setup to determine which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and existing setup to see which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Omaha.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Omaha.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

 Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 Setting your thermostat to manual controls can be accomplished with the following steps: